On average, your neighbors pay $100 a month.See Your Rates

 Last year, 119,963 people used QuoteWizard to get an auto insurance quotes comparison in New York from top companies and find the cheapest rates.

 If you drive a vehicle registered in New York, you must maintain a minimum level of insurance coverage of 25/50/10.
 This means that you must have a policy with at least the following:

 New York is one of the 12 US states that have a no-fault insurance system.
 In no-fault states, accident victims can collect benefits from their own insurance companies, regardless of whether the other party is insured.
-Liability coverage is meant to help pay for other peoples’ medical and repair bills if you're found at fault in a car accident.
-Personal Injury Protection (PIP) coverage is intended to pay for your medical expenses after an accident, regardless of who was at fault.
+Liability coverage helps pay for other peoples’ medical and repair bills if you cause a car accident.
+Personal Injury Protection (PIP) coverage pays for your medical expenses after an accident, regardless of who was at fault.